Danielle Staub Spotted Filming ‘The Real Housewives Of New Jersey’ Season 8

 “I have this wonderful man in my life,” Danielle Staub said of former Yankee Marty Caffrey, who was celebrating his 65th birthday at her event.
 “I cannot wait to marry him.
 We’ve been together 11 months now.
 He’s bigger and better than I could’ve ever manifested in my life.”

-Although Danielle Staub’s return to The Real Housewives of New Jersey has not yet been confirmed by Bravo TV or Andy Cohen, her time in front of the cameras days ago can’t be denied, so it seems safe to say that she will be appearing, at least in a guest-starring role, during Season 8.
+Although Danielle Staub’s return to The Real Housewives of New Jersey has not yet been confirmed by Bravo TV or Andy Cohen, her time in front of the cameras days ago can’t be denied.
+It seems safe to say that she will be appearing, at least in a guest-starring role, during Season 8.

 “Me and Teresa [Giudice, 44] have a great alliance now, and I think that’s a wonderful thing for people to discover and see,” Danielle Staub teased Hollywood Life in January.
 “For anyone who’s believed in me, I want to come back and show them right.”